PhRMA Foundation Postdoctoral Fellowship in Drug Delivery

 Step 2: Application Process (by invitation)

-- Applicant’s Biosketch or Curriculum Vitae (CV)
+1. Applicant’s Curriculum Vitae (CV) or Biosketch

-- Extended Letter
+2. Extended Letter (personal statement)

-The applicant must prepare a comprehensive statement, not to exceed eight single-spaced pages, of the plans for research, education, and training in drug delivery.
-Applicants should use a format similar to the format specified for grants submitted to the National Institutes of Health, including a description of the objective(s), the rationale, research design and methodology, and a bibliography of major references (bibliographies are not included in the page limit).
-The proposal should not be copied directly from a sponsor’s past NIH proposal, but instead should be written by the postdoctoral candidate.Preliminary results, if any, should also be included.
+Preliminary results, if any, should also be included.
 A project timeline is suggested.
 The first use of any abbreviation or acronym should be preceded by the full name or description or included in a footnote.
 Each application will be reviewed closely to assess the quality of the proposed research, as well as the proposed education and training that will be obtained.
-Therefore, it is essential that documentation be included demonstrating that proper guidance and departmental support will be made available during the project to ensure training in the techniques and principles of drug delivery.The proposal must document the approval of all departments in which the candidate will train via letters from chairs or mentors in these departments, or from appropriate personnel if the proposal includes an experiential rotation in an industrial research laboratory.Required type specifications: U.S. letter size 8.5” x 11” / .5” margin / 12-point font (figures may be provided in a smaller font).
-Submissions that do not meet the specified guidelines for proposal preparation will not be considered for funding.
+Therefore, it is essential that documentation be included demonstrating that proper guidance and departmental support will be made available during the project to ensure training in the techniques and principles of drug delivery.

-- Research Impact Questions
+4. Research Impact Questions

-- Stipend Justification
+5. Stipend Justification

 If your institution is supplementing the award to a level that is consistent with other postdoctoral fellowships that it currently offers, please upload a “Stipend Justification” explaining whether the stipend is being supplemented and at what amount.
-If not, upload a document stating, “no stipend support.” - Other Sources of Funding/Funding Explanation
+If not, upload a document stating, “no stipend support.”

 Upload information about other support this project receives.
-If it does not receive other support, upload a document stating, “No other support has been received or is pending.”Other support includes all financial resources —federal, non-federal, commercial, or institutional — available in direct support of an individual’s research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
-Training awards, prizes, or gifts do not need to be included. - Manuscripts/Presentations (optional) – You can upload up to three relevant publications in PDF format.
+If it does not receive other support, upload a document stating, “No other support has been received or is pending.”
+Other support includes all financial resources —federal, non-federal, commercial, or institutional — available in direct support of an individual’s research endeavors, including but not limited to research grants, cooperative agreements, contracts, and/or institutional awards.
+Training awards, prizes, or gifts do not need to be included.

-- References
+8. References

 Please note that the system will not accept your application unless the letters of support from your references have been successfully uploaded.
 You are required to submit contact information for the following personnel:

-- Research Supervisor or Sponsor (the person who mentors and authorizes your work in the lab)
+- Research supervisor or sponsor (the person who mentors and authorizes your work in the lab)

-- General Reference(s) (1-3) who are familiar with you and your scientific careerOnce you add their name and contact information to your application, an auto-generated email will be forwarded to them.
+Once you add their name and contact information to your application, an auto-generated email will be forwarded to them.
 The email will include instructions as to what they should address in their letter of support, and it will provide a personalized hyperlink where they should upload their letter.
-Letters of support should be uploaded before September 15 so you can submit your application by 11:59 PM ET.We suggest you inform your references in advance of what items should be addressed in their letter of support.
+Letters of support should be uploaded before September 1 so you can submit your application by 12:00 p.m. (noon) EDT.
+We suggest you inform your references in advance of what items should be addressed in their letter of support.

-Research Supervisor or Sponsor should include:
+Research supervisor or sponsor should include:

-- Brief biographical sketch.
+- Brief biographical sketch or CV.

 - Assessment of the applicant and proposed project.